A Tax Season Timeline & Deadlines Guide for Preparers

 Around October, tax professionals will typically start planning for the upcoming tax season.
 It may seem soon, but thorough preparation prevents much stress come tax season.
 Some of the most critical tax season prep tasks include:

-• Setting up your tax software.
+• Computer networking and resources.
 You should always have the latest tax software to help you stay up to date with changing tax laws.
 You’ll want to download it well before tax season begins, so you’ll have plenty of time to get familiar with the software and transfer clients’ data from prior years.

 • Updating and testing all technology in the office, such as scanners, printers, internet speed, anti-virus software, etc.